“‘Vulvodynia’ is the medical term for chronic pain

 What is vulvodynia?

-DotS the definition of the vulvodynia may vary.
-In Vulval Pain: Vulvodynia the JH’s definition is:
+In Vulval and Vaginal Pain: Vulvodynia the JH’s definition is:

-“Vulvodynia is the medical term for chronic pain or discomfort in the vulva that lasts for at least three months.
-Any pressure applied to your vulva, such as having sex, inserting a tampon, using toilet paper or sitting for prolonged periods of time can be unbearable”.4
+“‘Vulvodynia’ is the medical term for chronic pain or discomfort in the vulva that lasts for at least 3 months.
+Any pressure applied to your vulva, such as having sex, inserting a tampon, using toilet paper or sitting for prolonged periods of time can cause severe pain”.5

 In What Is Vulvodynia? [+ Diagrams] the (United States) National Vulvodynia Association’s (NVA) definition is: